 The streams in the Highwood River and Sheep River basins of Kananaskis County are a bushwhackers paradise, with endless creeks and backcountry to explore.
 Eager fish, rugged mountains, and un-matched Bull Trout fishing make this a great drainage to explore for any type of angler.

 But that’s not usually why we go venturing into these River Basins.
-These Rivers are fed from the beautiful high country of the Alberta front Ranges by hundreds of creeks.
+These Rivers are fed from the beautiful high country of the Alberta front Ranges by dozens of creeks.
 There are large imposing canyons, beautiful hidden waterfalls, and an abundance of wildlife.

 The creeks that feed the Highwood and Sheep almost all have good fishing for generally smaller rainbows and cutthroat, although these small creeks often surprise you with larger fish.
 And when you come to that deep, emerald pool, you can count on there being a big, nasty Bull Trout lurking in the depths waiting for its next meal.